Skip to content

 1. Version

-1. The version of Python used SHOULD be 3.11 or above
+1. The version of Python used MUST be 3.10 or above

 2. Style/linting